Speculoos: Speculoos spread

 Workers in the Low Countries traditionally made a sandwich in the morning with butter and speculoos or speculaas biscuits.
 This took on a spread-like consistency by lunchtime.
-In 2008, two competitors entered a contest on the Belgian television show, The Inventors (de Bedenkers), with a spread made from speculoos cookies—Els Scheppers, who reached the semi-finals, and the team of chef Danny De Mayer and Dirk De Smet, who were not selected as finalists.
+In 2008, two competitors entered a contest on the Belgian television show, The Inventors (de Bedenkers), with a spread made from Belgian speculoos cookies—Els Scheppers, who reached the semi-finals, and the team of chef Danny De Mayer and Dirk De Smet, who were not selected as finalists.
 Spreads made from crushed speculoos biscuits went into production by three separate companies and became popular.

 By 2007, several Belgian companies began marketing a speculoos paste, now available worldwide under various brands and names: as Speculla, Cookie Butter, and Biscoff Spread.
 As a form of spreadable speculoos biscuits, the flavour is caramelized and gingerbread-like, with a colour similar to peanut butter and a consistency ranging from creamy to granular or crunchy.
 The spread consists of 60% crushed speculoos biscuits and vegetable oils.
 In the United States the grocery chain Trader Joe's sells its own brand of cookie butter and cookie butter ice cream.